-I barely learned about Airbnb last January, but since then I’ve stayed at five during my trips, and I can’t recommend it enough.
+At this point in my travels, I’ve stayed at dozens of Airbnb’s and can’t recommend it enough.
 It’s an easy concept.
 People list their apartments, vacation homes, villas, mansions, castles, you name it.
 You can rent them short term or long term at a price that you can usually afford.
 Like everything else in life, the price varies depending on location and demand, but I find that unless you’re looking for a condo with a view in the middle of NYC, you’ll find an affordable place for your next trip.
 I always choose to have the place to myself, but if you don’t mind booking just a room in someone’s home, you’ll save even more money.
 Below are the top reasons I recommend Airbnb.

 It’s Usually Cheaper

 The first thing I noticed about Airbnb was how affordable it was to get some amazing looking places!
 Honestly, you’re not sacrificing luxury here when staying in someone’s home compared to a hotel.
 Some of these apartments look like they’re straight out of Pinterest.
 Sometimes when booking past trips, I’d spend hours searching for affordable hotels or bed & breakfasts near the city center with no luck.

 I’m not a huge fan of hostels unless I’m able to get my own private room and shower, and when you do all that you end up paying the same as a regular hotel.
 I’ve also tried staying further away from the city center to save a buck, but that doesn’t always work out too well (more on that in my next point).